danbev/learning-nodejs/README.md

 .
 RETURN at -1
 . .
 VAR PROXY local[0] (0x10702f338) (mode = TEMPORARY) ".result"
 ```
-`VAR PROXY` indicates that this scope resolution will connect these nodes declaring VAR nodes.
+`VAR PROXY` indicates that scope resolution will connect these nodes declaring VAR nodes.
 This is all `PrepareJob` does.

 `ExecuteJob()` will call: